Shah880727/community-plugins-assetedit/README.md

 # Asset editor

-This is a tool for editing asset descriptor files (ie for example .mhmat or .mhclo files).
+This is pre-alpha code for a plugin for editing asset descriptor files (ie for example .mhmat or .mhclo files).

-(Better description to be written)
+It should not be used other than for academic curiosity atm.